-They could vary from electronic keypads that fasten a doorway to more significant networked systems for many buildings.
-Access control systems also help make simpler, for instance, to manage employees, the management of the facility, doesn’t require to replace fired employees keys, and, to think who stayed with spare keys.
+They could vary from electronic keypads that lock a doorway to more significant networked systems for many buildings.
+Access control systems also help make it simpler, for instance, to manage employees, the facility’s management doesn’t require replacing fired employee’s keys, and to think who stayed with spare keys.

-The purpose of the Door Access Control System
+What is the purpose of the Door Access Control System?

 To begin with, decide the use of the door access control system.
 The job of an access control system will be to keep anybody who isn’t authorized out either directly or restricted.
-For example, sometimes a parking space leading to an elevator has a keypad, or highly sensitive room have different regulations thus restricted to employees who have that password (access card or code).
+For example, sometimes a parking space leading to an elevator has a keypad, or a highly-sensitive room has different regulations, thus limiting employees with that password (access card or code).

-Greater security applications will require many ways of authentication (an entry card along with a fingerprint).
-Think about what programs will need to link to an access control system.
-For example, CCTV systems and alarm systems.
+More incredible security applications will require many ways of authentication (an entry card and a fingerprint).
+Think about what programs will need to link to an access control system, such as CCTV and alarm systems.

 Once you realize the purpose of your system, then it’s time to figure out the number of doors that you need to secure.
-Some installation will have one usually, a server area with an electronic keypad lock is an example of a small access control system.
+Some installations will usually have one; a server area with an electronic keypad lock is an example of a small access control system.

 Bear in mind not every door needs access control.
 You could leave some secured and supply others low-level security rooms keys.
-You could find it simple to expand later on when buying your system.
+In addition, you could find it simple to expand later on when buying your system.
 The smaller systems aren’t very expandable, but many four-door systems could be connected when you want to make your business bigger.

-Collect information on all the doors you will be securing, for example, the use of your doorway and the makeup of your doorways will affect the type of entry systems and locks you’ll need to install.
+Collect information on all the doors you will be securing.
+For example, the use and makeup of your doorway will affect the type of entry systems and locks you’ll need to install.
 Below are a few questions to ask yourself.

 - How many doors are for clients and workers?

-- What is the door made from such as glass, fiberglass, aluminum, steel, and, wood?
+- What is the door made from glass, fiberglass, aluminum, steel, and wood?